gianniprocida/kafka-based-compensation-processing-system/README.md

 2. Configuring a Python-based web server to expose endpoints for JSON data submission via HTTP POST requests, enabling seamless integration with Kafka topics.

-3. Implementing Two consumers operating in separate groups to analyze the data, generate JSON outputs, and computw employee compensation.
+3. Implementing Two consumers operating in separate groups to analyze the data, generate JSON outputs, and compute employee compensation.

 4. Deploying a client pod specifically for sending POST requests to the Python-based web server.

+## Prerequisites
+* Docker Desktop
+* macOS
+* Helm

+# Deploying a Bitnami Kafka cluster with three brokers.